activecm/rita-legacy/Readme.md

   * Click on **Google Safe Browsing API**.
   * Near the top, click **Enable**.

+Now replace the **APIKey** field under **SafeBrowsing** in the configuration file with the obtained key.

 ### Getting Started
-**Link to webcast tutorial will be added soon!**
+**Link to video tutorial will be added soon!**

 ###Getting help
 Head over to OFTC and join #ocmdev for any questions you may have.
-Please remember that this is an open source project, the developers working in here have full time jobs and are not your personal tech support.
-So please be civil with us.

 ###License
 GNU GPL V3